yiisoft/yii2/upgrade.md

   from `Object` and supports events and behaviors.
 Behaviors declared in `Component::behaviors()` are attached on demand.

-- `CList` is renamed to `Vector`, and `CMap` is renamed to `Dictionary`.
-  Other collection classes are dropped in favor of SPL classes.
+- All collection classes are dropped in favor of SPL classes.

 - `CFormModel` is removed.
 Please use `yii\base\Model` instead.